Lori Robinson, author, image

 Growing up in a menagerie of animals, with a family connection to Dr. Jane Goodall, and a University degree in Environmental Studies, spawned my life-long passion for animals and Africa.

 My love affair with animals and the natural environment blossomed in this home menagerie.
 In high school, while reading Peter Singer’s book, Animal Liberation, I had my first glimpse of what animals suffered in the hands of humans.
-I vowed to dedicate my life to make a difference, change people’s perceptions of animals, and end the cruelty animals suffer for our entertainment, food, and sport.
+I vowed to dedicate my life to making a difference, changing people’s perceptions of animals, and ending the cruelty animals suffer for our entertainment, food, and sport.

 00000022